focus-trap/tabbable/README.md

 tabbable(rootNode, [options]);
 ```

-Returns an array of ordered tabbable node within the `rootNode`.
+Returns an array of ordered tabbable nodes (i.e. in tab order) within the `rootNode`.

 Summary of ordering principles: